SecurityCompliance

 Both tiers require documentation proving you've done the work.
 Sound familiar?
 It's compliance paperwork, just with a different threat profile.

-When you create a new assessment and select a venue or event context, the system now asks whether the premises falls under Martyn's Law thresholds.
+The update (due q1 2026) - When you create a new assessment and select a venue or event context, the system ask whether the premises falls under Martyn's Law thresholds.

-If yes, the AI generates a terrorism-specific section that covers:
+If yes, the system will generate a terrorism-specific section that covers:

 Threat identification — crowded spaces, entry points, vehicle access, concealment opportunities.